-😣 Black Box (Xilinx Black Box) × Incorporates black box HDL and simulation Generator design.
-Incorporates black box HDL and simulation model into a System Generator design.
-You must supply a Black Box with certain information about the HDL component you would like to bring into System Generator.
-This information is provided through a Matlab function.
-When "Simulation mode" is set to "Inactive", you will typically want to provide a separate simulation model by using a Simulation Multiplement When "Simulation mode" is set to "External co-simulator", you must include a ModelSim block in the design.
-Basic Block configuration m-function ConfigmFcn Simulation mode: O Inactive O Vivado Simulator Externation al co-simul ator HDL co-simulator to use (specify helper block by name) Verbose OK Cancel Help Арр ly
+😝 Black Box (Xilinx Black Box) - ×

+Incorporates black box HDL and simulati Generator design. on model in to a Syste em

+You must supply a Black Box with certain component you would like to bring into S information is provided through a Matlat System Gen

+When "Simulation mode" is set to "Inacti provide a separate simulation model by Multiplexer. want to

+When "Simulation mode" is set to "Extern include a ModelSim block in the design. nal co-simul ator", you u must

+Basic

+Block configuration m-function

+ConfigmEcn

+Simulation mode: External al co-simul ator

+HDL co-simulator to use (specify helper block by na ame)

+Verbose

+OK Cancel Help Арр ly